The sun gives us warmth and vitamin D. The earth gives us food, water and a surface to walk on.

 I made mine first bigger and after testing it, I cut it down to about 10×25 inches.

-That is the size they use for the earthing mats they offer in the stores.
+That is the size they use for most of the earthing mats they offer in the stores.

 At 1 side of the wire strip of about 5 inches of the insulation and on the other side strip of about ½ and inch.